Sheffield: Canal

-The Sheffield & South Yorkshire Navigation (S&SY) is a system of navigable inland waterways (canals and canalised rivers) in Yorkshire and Lincolnshire.
-Chiefly based on the River Don, it runs for a length of 43 mi and has 29 locks.
-It connects Sheffield, Rotherham and Doncaster with the River Trent at Keadby and (via the New Junction Canal) the Aire & Calder Navigation.
 The terminus of the canal is at Victoria Quays, a redevelopment mixed-used area adjacent to Park Square in Sheffield City Centre.

 Air

-The closest airports are: Leeds Bradford, Humberside, East Midlands (within an hour's drive of the city) and Manchester (hourly direct service by TransPennine Express).
+The closest airports are: Leeds Bradford, Humberside, East Midlands and Manchester.

 Due to the topographical nature of the city, Sheffield was not served by its own airport.
 In May 1990, Sheffield Development Corporation entered into an agreement with A. F. Budge (Mining) Ltd for the construction and operation of the airport and the development of adjacent land.
 In 1997, Sheffield City Airport was opened on land close to the M1 and the Sheffield Parkway.
-The airport was operated on STOLPORT model similar to London City Airport and operated a limited range of short range business focused flights to destinations in the British Isles and the Netherlands.
+The airport was operated on STOLport model similar to London City Airport and operated a limited range of short range business focused flights to destinations in the British Isles and the Netherlands.
 The airport fell into decline with the growth of low cost airlines in the late 1990s and the last scheduled flight took place in 2002.
 The airport closed and lost its Civil Aviation Authority licence in 2008.

 Doncaster Sheffield Airport (also known as Robin Hood Airport) then became the closest international airport to Sheffield, located 18 mi from the city centre.
 It opened on 28 April 2005 on the former RAF Finningley site and was served mainly by charter and budget airlines, with about one million passengers a year.
 Destinations had included the Canary Islands, Balearics, Greece, Turkey, Poland and the Baltic countries with TUI Airways and Wizz Air operating from the airport.
 A link road, called the Great Yorkshire Way, connects Doncaster Sheffield Airport to the M18 motorway, reducing the journey time from Sheffield city centre from 40 to 25 minutes.
 The airport closed in 2022.
 In June 2023 South Yorkshire's mayor Oliver Coppard handed Doncaster council £3.1 million to help the council build a case for legal action in pursuit of a compulsory purchase order, which it believes will cost up to £6.25 million.